sys-bio/antimony/doc/AntimonyTutorial.md

 ### Reaction arcs

-A 'reaction arc' is a line going from a reaction centroid (usually a point) to a species that participates in that reaction.
+A 'reaction arc' is a line going from a reaction centroid (usually a square) to a species that participates in that reaction.
 Lines between a reaction and a reactant have no arrowheads; a line from a reaction to a product have an arrowhead at the product side.

 Each arc is defined by three points:  the start, the end, and two 'base points' or 'control points' that define how the line arcs between the start and the end.
-Because one end is usually 'the reaction centroid', that end doesn't need to be defined, so Antimony lets you define a reaction arc with the position of the reaction, plus three points:  'position', 'b1' and 'b2':
+Because one end is usually 'the reaction centroid', that end doesn't need to be defined, so Antimony lets you define a reaction arc with the position of the reaction, plus three points:  'species_pos', 'b1' and 'b2':

 ```
  J0.position = {80.54, 153.07}